denx20/Hoo-Ray/README.md

 The above two tests are too fast (usually takes <1 millisecond to execute the entire file) and the network overhead from distributing does not pay off.

+##### distributed-example

+While not used in production, this module can be used to identify whether the Haskell `distributed-process-simplelocalnet` package is working correctly.
+- Run `cabal run distributed-example slave 127.0.0.1 8083` on one terminal.
+- Then run `cabal run distributed-example master 127.0.0.1 8084`.
+You should see something like `Slaves: [nid://127.0.0.1:8083:0]` on this terminal[^localhost_problem].

 # Developing

 Add your file and its dependencies to `Hoo-Ray.cabal` just like the ones before.

 [^udp]: In the particular case of misconfiguration that happened to me while running a Linux machine on Duke's network, I had to execute `sudo vim /etc/resolv.conf` and change the nameserver line to `nameserver 152.3.72.100`.
 Might not apply to you, but could be of interest to consult.
 [^deps]: If you get an error about Cabal cannot resolve dependencies while installing with `-f distributed`, downgrade your GHC to 8.4.4 with `ghcup tui` and try again.
+[^localhost_problem]: For some reason, using `localhost` here only occasionally works, but using `127.0.0.1` always works.
+Any networks person to explain why?

 <!-- There is also a flag (-O) for GHC to compile everything aggressively optimized,  but that requires recompiling of all the existing libraries via `cabal install -p package --reinstall`-->